GET FIRED UP!

 - On your application, decide to pick up your ballot at your county clerk’s office OR have the application mailed to you.

 - Include a copy of your government-issued identification: photo i.d. – DL or passport, bank statement, government check, paycheck, other government documents that clearly show your name/address.

 - Submit your absentee ballot request form to the County Clerk’s Office via email, fax or through an agent.
-The last day to request an absentee ballot is October 27th.

 - In Person: by close of business the day BEFORE the election